dawoodumar24/flutter_instagram_ui/README.md

 This project is a starting point for a Flutter application.

+Sorry, because of some time management issues , i was not able to complete my instagram clone, I'll complete it later.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)